 We play well with others!

-Halcyon is grateful to the tremendous group of partners who act as advisors, sponsors, mentors, coaches, and more to make this work possible.
+Halcyon is grateful to the tremendous group of partners who support our fellows and spread the word about this work.
 Contact us to learn more about licensing our methodology, sponsoring a vertical within the program, and other opportunities to collaborate with the Halcyon Incubator.
-Email email@example.com.
+Email firstname.lastname@example.org.

 ARMR SystemsFounded by Chibueze Ihenacho and Yegor Podgorsky, ARMR Systems develops hemorrhage control systems designed to increase the survivability of traumatic battlefield injuries.